 A graduate certificate in Women’s Studies, therefore, will strengthen your knowledge about gender, and sexuality, while also furthering your credentials to work in settings and with populations affected by issues pertaining these identity intersections.

-Application Procedure for students enrolled in BGSU graduate
+Application Procedure for students enrolled in BGSU graduate programs:

 In addition to the online application required by the Graduate College, Fellows who are enrolled in a BGSU Coverdell program should submit two letters of recommendation and a personal statement of intent (no more than 3 pages) delineating the purpose for enrolling in the certificate and outlining career goals.

 For more information about the Women’s Studies Graduate Certificate, please contact: